AbdielAlfonsoRinconCantu/Ab_Wordle_Combos/README.md

 Else you can run the .exe file on windows 10 or above.

 # How to use #
-For running the py file:
+For running the .py file:
 1. Ensure Python 3.x and the required libraries are installed.
 2. Place the settings_icon.png & Wordle_Combos_Logo.ico in the same directory as the .py file.
 3. Run Wordle_Combos_1.0.py

 Else run the .exe file, eitherway:
 1. Enter five characters, use underscores '_' to be replaced for letters.
-2. If desired, click 'Exclude letters' and select those to not be used.
+2. Optionally, click 'Exclude letters' and select those to not be used.
 3. Click 'Generate'.
-4. If desired, click 'Save' to export the output as a .txt file to your computer.
+4. Optionally, click 'Save' to export the output as a .txt file to your computer.

 # Notes #
-- Inputs that aren't 5 characters aren't valid.
+- Inputs that aren't 5 characters aren't processed.
 - Compute time depends on your system's specs.
 - Excluded letters settings are saved even after closing the program, make sure to clear exclude letters between different inputs.